karimehab17/smart-fire-alarm-system/README.md

 # smart-fire-alarm-system
-Smart Fire Alarm System using PIC16F877A and Proteus
+A smart fire alarm system designed using PIC16F877A microcontroller and simulated in Proteus.